codeigniter4/CodeIgniter4/contributing/workflow.md

 you have to submit pull requests to it instead.

-[Creating a fork](https://help.github.com/articles/fork-a-repo/) is done through the Github website.
+[Creating a fork](https://help.github.com/articles/fork-a-repo/) is done through the GitHub website.
 Navigate to [our repository](https://github.com/codeigniter4/CodeIgniter4), click the **Fork** button in the top-right of the page, and choose which account or organization of yours should contain that fork.